guiferviz/mnemocards/README.md

 has to be set true to work.
 By default false.
 * `pronunciation_in_reverse`, `card_color`, `card_properties` has the same
 meaning as in vocabulary cards.

+:warning: Due to limitations of Google Translate API, the program can download translations only for 25 words per 3 minute.
+If you use `autogenerate` type on list of more then 25 words, the program will make 3 minute delays for every 25 words and generation can take a large amount of time dependent of total number of words.

 ## `*.cards` file format